stfc/cloud-deployed-apps/docs/deploying-apps.md

         # NAME OF CHART - should be in charts/<environment>/chart-name
           chartName: "chart-name"

-        # THIS NEEDS TO BE INCLUDED - NON-OPTIONAL (but can be blank)
+        # OPTIONAL
         # PATH TO CLUSTER-SPECIFIC CHART VALUES HERE
         # (relative to chart location in repo)
           valuesFile: ../../../clusters/<environment>/<cluster-name>/<cluster-values-file>.yaml

+        # OPTIONAL
+        # PATH TO ANY SECRETS - see app-specific docs to see if any secrets are needed
+        # (relative to chart location in repo)
+          secretsFile: ../../../secrets/apps/<environment>/<cluster-name>/<secrets-file>.yaml

 ```

 `name`: name of ArgoCD-Application